monachilada/wp-charts/readme.txt

 1. All Charts being used on a single page, in the default 2012 theme.

 == Changelog ==

+0.6.7 - Fix for new shortcode properties - bad camel case formatting sorted out - readme.txt update

+0.6.6 - Proper update of all features.

+0.6.5 - Added js fix for IE stretching charts, with more robust responsiveness - broken release becuase I failed hard at SVN.

 0.6.0 - Added first extended options to the shortcode including animation on/off, scale font size, scale font colour, scale overirde with custom scale settings.
 Secondly added a basic WP Charts Widget.